The Windy City

 We spent one afternoon in Millennium Park.
 We walked through the Jay Pritzker Pavilion and the Lurie Garden.
 Then we took a break and enjoyed a drink at one of the outdoor restaurants.
 Afterwards, we went to the famous Cloud Gate, that has been featured in numerous movies.
 It is nicknamed the bean for it’s shape, it looks like a giant silver bean.
 Before we left we watched children play in the Crown Fountain.
 For more on Millennium Park check out this post.

 We took a tour on one of those double decker buses.
 Where you could hop on and off at different sites downtown.
 It stopped at a gift shop where we got a free t-shirt.
 I would definitely check it out if you are visiting Chicago for the first time.
 You get to learn about the history of the city as well as get an idea of where everything is.

 I had not seen my brother David, whose wedding we were attending in years.
 However, as we’ve gotten older and through social media we have been able to keep in touch.
 I was extremely grateful to have had the opportunity to attend his wedding.
 It was absolutely beautiful.
 Congratulation’s to David and Kristen, I wish you both love and happiness as you begin your new lives together.

-Overall, it was a great weekend.
-It was a very fun and eventful trip.
+Overall, it was a great weekend, very fun and eventful.
 I will definitely be back to visit soon.
 I hope you enjoyed reading this blog post.
 If you have any questions please comment down below.